If you work in a corporate environment, at some point you’ve been forced to endure a mandatory diversity training class.

 Second, the diversity training industry was created to teach white people how to behave around minorities.
 I find it completely ridiculous.
 I also find it ridiculous that minorities are often required to attend training.
 Most of us have just learned how to deal with white people all of our lives because they’re everywhere around us.

-“A study of 829 companies over 31 years showed that diversity training had “no positive effects in the average workplace.”
+.”
 Millions of dollars a year were spent on the training resulting in, well, nothing.
 Attitudes — and the diversity of the organizations — remained the same.
 It gets worse.
 The researchers — Frank Dobbin of Harvard, Alexandra Kalev of Berkeley, and Erin Kelly of the University of Minnesota — concluded that “In firms where training is mandatory or emphasizes the threat of lawsuits, training actually has negative effects on management diversity.”
-(Diversity Training Doesn’t Work, Harvard Business Review)
+(Diversity Training Doesn’t Work, Harvard Business Review

 The problem is that diversity training these days is dressed in the language of betterment and in that sense, it’s disingenuous.
 If you’re going to speak about diversity as a catchall, it really has to be about equality, regardless of race, gender or ethnicity.
 The language of diversity training obscures the pursuit of those things.
 When you talk about something like diversity, it has to come from a sincere place.
 Diversity training seminars and professionals fall short of any honest talk about race, acceptance and the actual pain that people have endured due to discrimination.
 This is so coddling of white people.
 It’s all meant to continue to protect the white identity.
 Just be blunt in front of white people about the realities of race.
 It’s the only way to be real about it and make any difference.
 I would love it if diversity professionals said the ugly truth in plain language and got people completely out of their comfort zones.